 The Detained Voices blog captured some of the statements from people on that flight:

 “My ex-husband said he knows I am being deported.
 He is waiting for me.
 He is planning to kill me.
 If he kills me- who will I look after my children?”

 “Both of my parents are in the UK, they are British.
 But they [the Home Office] want to deport me back to place where I don’t have anybody.
 Nobody hear our cry.
 We are crying.
 Please we need to be rescued.
 Please can anybody helps us?”

 “My doctor confirmed that I didn’t [wasn’t] fit to fly and I did [was] not fit to be detained here and the Home Office wouldn’t do anything about it.
 They didn’t reply, and they still want to force me to back home.”

-    The Green Party is calling on the Crown Prosecution Service to drop the charges against protesters, with co-leader Jonathan Bartley stating the charges are ‘trumped up’ and a ‘disgrace’.
-Last week, shadow Home Secretary Diane Abbott called for the end of charter flights in her speech on Labour values & immigration policy.
-An end to charter flights is one of the demands from the 120 people on hunger strike at Yarl’s Wood immigration detention centre.
+The Green Party has called on the Crown Prosecution Service to drop the charges against protesters, with co-leader Jonathan Bartley stating the charges are ‘trumped up’ and a ‘disgrace’.
+Shadow Home Secretary Diane Abbott called for the end of charter flights in her speech on Labour values & immigration policy.
+An end to charter flights was one of the demands from the 120 people on hunger strike at Yarl’s Wood immigration detention centre.

-    Campaigners are calling for people to come and support the defendants and speak out against deportation charter flights on the first day of the trial (Monday 19th March), and throughout the 4-6 weeks it is expected to last.
+Campaigners are calling for people to come and support the defendants and speak out against deportation charter flights on Monday 1 October.

 JOIN US outside Chelmsford Crown Court to support the defendants, to demand the charges are dropped, and to demand an end to deportation charter flights.